 19. With shoulder side of ring gear (21) facing down, place ring gear over (into mesh with) large gears.
 Ensure punch marks remain in correct location during ring gear installation.
-The side of the ring gear with 'X' stamped on it should be up.

 20. While holding ring gear, and cluster gears in mesh, place small side of cluster gears into mesh with internal gear.
-On ring gear, locate hole marked 'X' over one of the marked counterbored holes in hub.
+On ring gear, locate hole marked 'X' over one of counterbored holes in hub.